jflamy/owlcms4/BUILDING.md

 This will be further automated.
 This list assumes that you are running Eclipse.

-1. Using the GitFlow plugin
+1. Using the GitFlow Eclipse plugin
    1. Start a new release
    2. Push to upstream
 2. Use the `Versions_set` launch configuration to set the release numbe